prwitt/azure-demos/kubernetes/README.md

   Normal  ProvisioningSucceeded  20s   persistentvolume-controller  Successfully provisioned volume pvc-b5939d88-d80a-11e7-851c-0a58ac1f0520 using kubernetes.io/azu re-disk
 ```

+**Note:** Wait until the PVC creation is successfull before moving to the next step.

 Now, let's create the Replication controller that will run the database.
 The Replication Controller will ensure to restart the DB automatically if needed.